wessenstam/ts2019/xplay/xplay.rst

 .. note::

-  There is a bug right now that when you click a parameter in the **paramete** popup, the parameter string will be appended at the end of the text string, not at the place of the cursor.
+  There is a bug right now that when you click a parameter in the **parameter** popup, the parameter string will be appended at the end of the text string, not at the place of the cursor.

   You have to cut and paste it into the write place if that is the case.